NUMEROUS GREYHOUNDS KILLED, (METHOD USED UNKNOWN)

 After gathering as much information as possible about this case and the history of Eve Blanchards kennels, Caged contacted Eve on Friday 29th September.
 We had a long discussion with Mrs Blanchard and she invited to visit the kennels and view the conditions.
 We advised Eve that we were a greyhound protection group, and she seemed very comfortable speaking to us about her dogs, but told us that if the dogs were ever removed, she would replace them.

 During the telephone conversation, Eve claimed the greyhounds were well taken care of and that she had a friend within the RSPCA who had previously visited her kennels and informed her that there were no issues with the conditions.
-We were not given any name of RSPCA officer or provided with any evidence of this.
+We were not given any name of an RSPCA inspector or provided with any evidence of this.
 However we did view the 2009 article which mentions a previous RSPCA visit to the premises, when Eve was licensed to race greyhounds.

 Click to read the 2009 article; www.bournemouthecho.co.uk